webteckie/angular2-widget-api/README.md

 The test bootstrapping page is /src/webapp/index.html, which imports the app-container to start things off in testing the show-widget api component.

-NOTE:  this is project is in-progress development!!!
+NOTE:  this project is in-progress development!!!
 Until a stable version is released, this component as-is may not
         function correctly.
 Also it has a dependency on angular 2, which is in beta and is constantly changing and that may also cause this project to not function correctly, if a different version is used.